alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 14. How to get data from Web Api?
 15. Difference between WCF and Web API
 16. How to use WCF without reference it?
+17. Which tools you use for debugging http request?

 DB and SQL